gabrielkrieshok/digital-development-guide/topics/mapping-and-gis.md

 - [UNDP Projects](http://open.undp.org/?goback=%2Egde_65094_member_191436479#2012) — Detailed information on the UNDP's 6,000+ development projects in 177 countries and territories worldwide.
 Browse the summaries, click a filter on the right, or search through the full list of projects.
 - [WorldPop](http://www.worldpop.org.uk/) — Open access archive of spatial demographic datasets for Central and South America, Africa and Asia to support development, disaster response and health applications.

-### Shape Files
+### Shapefiles

 - [Natural Earth Data](http://www.naturalearthdata.com/) — Public domain map dataset available at 1:10m, 1:50m, and 1:110 million scales.
 Featuring tightly integrated vector and raster data
-- [Ellipsoid World with georeference lines and names](https://www.your-vector-maps.com/hi/-144-free-vector-world-maps/-ellipsoid-world-with-georeference-lines-and-names-jpg-300-dpi/?image=wrld-bm-2) — Site with a bunch of links to vector-based maps and shape files of the whole Earth.
+- [Ellipsoid World with georeference lines and names](https://www.your-vector-maps.com/hi/-144-free-vector-world-maps/-ellipsoid-world-with-georeference-lines-and-names-jpg-300-dpi/?image=wrld-bm-2) — Site with a bunch of links to vector-based maps and shapefiles of the whole Earth.
 Good for building things in Illustrator or Sketch or the web.
 - [Vector Maps](https://www.freevectormaps.com/world-maps) — Various formats and projections.